nobias-fht/advanced-scripting/docs/course/pipelines/looping_through_files/getting_list_length.md

 # Using the Array.length function

 How can we fix this problem?
 Woudln't it be great if we could ask Fiji how many files we have and just use that number?
-In this case, the number of files is exactly equivalent to the length of the list that cotains all our file names.
+In this case, the number of files is exactly equivalent to the length of the list that contains all our file names.

 How do we get the length of the list?
 Each array in Fiji has a function attached to it called `length`, which returns the length of the list.
 We can get the length of the list by calling the function `length` on the list.